algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/gcd.md

 }
 ```

 You can rewrite it as a loop, which will be closer to how it is actually executed by the hardware.
-It won't be faster though, because compilers can easily optimize tail recurion.
+It won't be faster though, because compilers can easily optimize tail recursion.

 ```c++
 int gcd(int a, int b) {